Continuing Education Seminars

 The Art of the Tender

-Companies named as defendants in California product liability cases are frequently not the manufacturers of the products at issue.
+Companies named as defendants in product liability cases are frequently not the manufacturers of the products at issue.
 Plaintiffs' attorneys are increasingly reaching beyond manufacturers to pursue distributors, suppliers, wholesalers and retailers for their role in the chain of commerce relating to allegedly defective products.
 This course will provide an overview of California law as it relates to contractual and equitable indemnity, distinguishing between these types of indemnity and identifying the requirements under the law for tendering an insured's defense under both theories.
 The course will emphasize practical advice for both tendering claims and responding to tenders.
-Finally, the course will address good faith settlement determinations in California, including their effect on indemnity rights and California procedure for seeking and objecting to such determinations.
+Finally, the course will address the effect of good faith settlement determinations on indemnity rights and the procedure for seeking and objecting to such determinations.

 In products liability litigation, the alleged injuries can involve extended latency periods.
 The length of time between exposure to an allegedly defective product and filing of a claim can therefore span decades.
 It is not uncommon for companies to undergo changes in ownership or corporate structure during this time frame.
 Are there defenses available to an insured who advises that they had nothing to do with the company at the time of the alleged sale or supply of the product at issue and in fact, since their ownership, no longer sells said product?
 This course will provide an overview of successor liability law in California, including factors that will be considered by the courts in determining whether the insured will be held liable as a successor.
 We will also address specific information to obtain from your insureds to assist in the evaluation, and through the use of actual case scenarios, will provide practical advice for defending cases under this theory.